Governance

 Co-Marketing Officer: Brandon Lewis

-To contact any of the Officers or our administration team, please email
+To contact any of the Officers or our administration team, please email in**@pi***.org with your specific question or request.

 The approximately 50 Executive Members constitute the Board of Directors.
 They elect officers and approve budgets, major expenditures, and governance documents.
 PICMG is intentionally a very “flat” organization with no single member or small group of members performing these functions and thereby dominating the organization.